Skip to main content

 In temporary accommodation

-At the end of September 2022, there were 121,950 families and individuals in Great Britain who were staying in temporary accommodation provided by their local council because they didn’t have their own home. (sources: DLUHC, Scottish Government, Welsh Government)
+At the end of March 2024, there were 140,227 families and individuals in Great Britain who were staying in temporary accommodation provided by their local council because they didn’t have their own home. (sources: MHCLG, Welsh Government, Scottish Government).

 The length of time people can stay in temporary accommodation can range from a single night to many years.
 There are a number of different types of temporary accommodation: